-- D The data transfer rate varies, depending on the following conditions: - Obstacles, such as walls, located between devices - Distance between devices - Material used in walls - Proximity to microwaves and cordless telephones - D Radio frequency interference and other environmental conditions - Device configuration - □ Type of software application - Type of operating system - □ Use of both wireless LAN and BLUETOOTH functions at the same time on your computer - □ Size of file being exchanged - Large files may occasionally be corrupted during continuous transfer due to limitations of the BLUETOOTH standard and electromagnetic interference in the environment. - All BLUETOOTH devices must be certified to make sure that the applicable standard requirements are maintained.
-Even if standards are met, individual device performance, specifications, and operation procedures can vary.
-Data exchange may not be possible in all situations. - □ Video and audio may not be synchronized if you play videos on your computer with audio output from a connected BLUETOOTH device.
-This is a frequent occurrence with BLUETOOTH technology and does not indicate a malfunction. - The 2.4 GHz band, with which BLUETOOTH devices or wireless LAN devices work, is used by various devices.
-Although BLUETOOTH devices use the technology to minimize radio interference from other devices that use the same band, such radio interference may cause slower communication speeds and shorter distances or communication failures.
+The data transfer rate varies, depending on the following conditions: Obstacles, such as walls, located between devices Distance between devices Material used in walls Proximity to microwaves and cordless telephones Radio frequency interference and other environmental conditions Device configuration Type of software application Type of operating system Use of both wireless LAN and BLUETOOTH functions at the same time on your computer Size of file being exchanged Large files may occasionally be corrupted during continuous transfer due to limitations of the BLUETOOTH standard electromagnetic interference in the environment.
+All BLUETOOTH devices must be certified to make sure that the applicable standard requirements are maintained.
+Evif standards are met, individual device performance, specifications, and operation procedures can vary.
+Data exchanging not be possible in all situations.
+Video and audio may not be synchronized if you play videos on your computer with audio output from a connected BLUETOOTH device.
+This is a frequent occurrence with BLUETOOTH technology and does not indicate a malfunc The 2.4 GHz band, with which BLUETOOTH devices or wireless LAN devices work, is used by various devices.
+A BLUETOOTH devices use the technology to minimize radio interference from other devices that use the same bar radio interference may cause slower communication speeds and shorter distances or communication failures.

-- □ The BLUETOOTH function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer. - □ Connecting multiple BLUETOOTH devices to your computer may cause channel congestion, resulting in poor performance of the devices.
+- The BLUETOOTH function may not work with other devices, depending on the manufacturer or the software version employed by the manufacturer.
+Connecting multiple BLUETOOTH devices to your computer may cause channel congestion, resulting in poor performance of the devices.
 This is normal with BLUETOOTH technology and does not indicate a malfunction.
+High-speed communications between your computer and BLUETOOTH devices are available when they are compliant with BLUETOOTH high speed technology.
+For the high-speed communications, enable both the wireless LAN and BLUETOOTH functions on the computer. - Q